 The Duke Lemur Center has been caring and learning from lemurs for nearly 50 years.
 It is the world’s largest sanctuary for these animals outside of their native Madagascar.
 When you adopt a lemur, you not only help cover the $7,400 per year cost it takes to care for each animal, but also support our work in the United States, Madagascar, and around the world to study and save these endangered animals.

 If you cannot attend their Lemurpalooza, you must make a reservation for a regularly scheduled tour to visit the Duke Lemur Center.
 Call (919) 489-3364 ext.0 or (919) 401-7240 to make your reservation today!
 You must schedule a tour in order to visit, meaning they do not allow self-guided visits.
 You must be with a tour guide at all times.

 All tours are by appointment only.
 Tours are conducted seven days a week.
 Tours are paid for the day of by cash, check or any major credit card.
 Tours tend to book up 1-2 weeks in advance, longer for weekends during the spring and summer months.
 If you leave a voice message, please give our staff up to 48 hours to return your call.
 According to the Duke Lemur Center, as of 4/1/15 weekday tours are booking 3 weeks in advance, weekends, one-two months.

 Morehead Manor Bed and Breakfast is the perfect choice for your Durham lodging.
-We (Monica and Edward) love hosting visitors from all over the world.
+We love hosting visitors from all over the world.
 Our guests love our delicious gourmet breakfasts prepared fresh each morning.
 No matter how near (or far) guests are to our luxurious Durham accommodations, they are always glad they visited Morehead Manor.